-Whatever the reason is for bringing you to live in Barbados - retirement, job posting, advancing your education or learning a new language - your first step is to get your immigration documentation in order to ensure a smooth transition into your new island life.
+Whatever the reason for bringing you to live in Barbados - retirement, job posting, furthering your education or learning a new language -your first step is to get your Immigration documentation in order to ensure a smooth transition into your new island life.

-If you're arriving as a visitor to Barbados, there are specific immigration requirements to fulfill in order to be given permission to enter the island.
+If you're arriving as a visitor, there are specific Barbados Immigration requirements to fulfil in order to be given permission to enter the island.
 These include holding:

 -- a valid passport